pa11y/pa11y/README.md

 If you're on Linux, you'll probably be able to work it out.

 Windows users approach with caution – we've been able to get pa11y running (Windows 7, Node 0.10) but only after installing Visual Studio and the Windows SDK (as well as Git, Python and PhantomJS).
+The [Windows installation instructions for node-gyp][windows-install] are a good place to start.

 Once you've got these dependencies, you can install pa11y globally with: